Spejderneslejr/crewnet-integration/docs/flow.md

-cli ->> crewnet: Get existing users crewnet -->> cli: users cli ->> cli: Map CampOS user id's to CrewNet via <camposid>@campos.sl2022.dk mails<br>Verify all users exists, emit warnings for any missing alt (don't expect to do this currently) cli ->> crewnet: Get all workplaces to see which are associated with the category crewnet -->> cli: workplaces
+cli ->> crewnet: Get existing users crewnet -->> cli: users cli ->> cli: Map CampOS user id's to CrewNet via campos member.profile crewnet_user<br>Verify all users exists, emit warnings for any missing alt (don't expect to do this currently) cli ->> crewnet: Get all workplaces to see which are associated with the category crewnet -->> cli: workplaces